 Even though it’s a word that is used millions of times on a daily basis around the world, addiction always carries shock value.
 And when you realize you have an addiction, or you know somebody who does, that word becomes a lot scarier.
 However, when you look at addiction and the human brain from a more practical point of view, you might get a little bit of control back, studies were proven from substance abuse forums

 Once you understand something better, it’s much easier to fight it off or prevent it from taking over your life.
 And this is exactly what this article is going to do.
-It will show you how addiction and the human brain interact, and why it’s so incredibly difficult to kick addictive habits.
+It will show you how CBD oil can help with addiction and the human brain interact, and why it’s so incredibly difficult to kick addictive habits.

 Where Does Addiction Start?